-Soil base cation availability regulates tropical soil C stocks via a negative relationship with fine root biomass.
+Soil base cation availability regulates tropical soil carbon stocks via a negative relationship with fine root biomass.

-Scientists at UCLA and the Smithsonian conducted an extensive study of predictors of tropical soil C stocks to 1 m depth at 48 sites in Panama, including measurements of soil characteristics, plant biomass, and climate.
-The study revealed a nearly three-fold change in soil C stocks across five soil orders, with soil characteristics like fine root biomass, clay content, and nutrient base cations the strongest predictors of soil C stocks.
+Scientists at the University of California, Los Angeles (UCLA), and the Smithsonian Institution conducted an extensive study of predictors of tropical soil carbon stocks to 1 m depth at 48 sites in Panama, including measurements of soil characteristics, plant biomass, and climate.
+The study revealed a nearly three-fold change in soil carbon stocks across five soil orders, with soil characteristics like fine root biomass, clay content, and nutrient base cations the strongest predictors of soil carbon stocks.

-Tropical forests are the most carbon (C)-rich ecosystems on Earth, containing 25-40% of global terrestrial C stocks.
-Quantification of aboveground biomass in tropical forests has improved recently, but soil C dynamics remains one of the largest sources of uncertainty in Earth system models.
-Including soil base cations in C cycle models, and thus emphasizing mechanistic links among nutrients, root biomass, and soil C stocks, will improve prediction of climate-soil feedbacks in tropical forests.
+Tropical forests are the most carbon rich ecosystems on Earth, containing 25% to 40% of global terrestrial carbon stocks.
+Quantification of aboveground biomass in tropical forests has improved recently, but soil carbon dynamics remains one of the largest sources of uncertainty in Earth system models.
+Including soil base cations in carbon cycle models, and thus emphasizing mechanistic links among nutrients, root biomass, and soil carbon stocks, will improve prediction of climate-soil feedbacks in tropical forests.

-Overall, soil characteristics were the best predictors of soil C stocks, with no relationship to aboveground plant biomass or litterfall.
-The best fit model for our data suggested that available base cations provide an indirect control over tropical soil C stocks via a negative relationship with fine root biomass.
-Soil clay content and rainfall also emerged as significant predictors of soil C. In addition to the nearly three-fold change in soil C stocks, the sites used here covered five soil orders, over 25 geological formations, a two-fold range in rainfall, a 20-fold range in base cations, and a 100-fold range in available P. Thus, although the data come from a relatively restricted geographic region, the diversity of environmental conditions means that the results are likely to be broadly applicable over much larger geographical ranges.
+Overall, soil characteristics were the best predictors of soil carbon stocks, with no relationship to aboveground plant biomass or litterfall.
+The best fit model for the study's data suggested that available base cations provide an indirect control over tropical soil carbon stocks via a negative relationship with fine-root biomass.
+Soil clay content and rainfall also emerged as significant predictors of soil carbon.
+In addition to the nearly three-fold change in soil carbon stocks, the sites used here covered five soil orders, over 25 geological formations, a two-fold range in rainfall, a 20-fold range in base cations, and a 100-fold range in available phosphorus.
+Thus, although the data come from a relatively restricted geographic region, the diversity of environmental conditions means that the results are likely to be broadly applicable over much larger geographical ranges.